 Sweat: Sweat can irritate skin’s surface and cause itching and irritation.

 Allergies: House mites, pollen and/or dust can all trigger a flare-up.
-You can find out more about the relationship between Atopic Dermatitis and asthma and hay fever in Understanding Atopic Dermatitis.
-The possible link between diet and Atopic Dermatitis is a controversial one, but some people report that certain types of food and drink make their skin worse.
+The possible link between diet and eczema is a controversial one, but some people report that certain types of food and drink make their skin worse.
 The most commonly allergenic foods are eggs, milk, peanuts, wheat, soy, tree nuts, shellfish and fish1,2.
+Learn more in Understanding atopic dermatitis.

 Cigarette smoke: Both smoking and passive smoking can worsen symptoms